hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

    *  <details><summary markdown="span">__discover__
       </summary>
       _Optional.
 Boolean._ <br>
+      This does not need to be provided when binding to the `fabric-gateway` and will be ignored if provided and is relevant only for the 1.4 and 2.2 fabric bindings.
 A value of `true` indicates that the connection profile is a dynamic connection profile and discovery should be used.
 If not specified then it defaults to `false`.
-For a Fabric 1.4 binding you can only set this value to true if you plan to use the `gateway` option
+For a Fabric 1.4 binding you can only set this value to true if you plan to use the `gateway` option.

       ```yaml
       organizations: